dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 If you want to try running your code, remember that you need to define some additional methods to create a frame instance and exit it cleanly.
-Methods for doing this were provided in `See Starting the application <improve.htm#17910>`_.
+Methods for doing this were provided in `Starting the application <improve.htm#17910>`_.
 If you define these methods now, you can create running versions of each successive generation of the application as it is developed.